UniqueNetwork/unique_docs/docs/about/addresses/index.md

 This data is stored inside the blockchain, and it is read-only for all other users.

 <!---
-Blockchain accounts are quite different thing from what we use for web2 accounts.
+Blockchain accounts are quite different from what we use for web2 accounts.
 They don't necessarily have any server data.
 Basically, the account consists of these things:
-* _A private key_ (the seed phrase allows to generate one) is stored by a user in secret.
+* _A private key_ (the seed phrase allows the generation of one) is stored by a user in secret.
 * _Address_ (usually it is some hash or encoding of the public key) - publicly known.
 * _Chain data_ associated with the address - in the case of Unique, it is all public.
 -->

 Each Substrate blockchain can register a custom prefix to create a chain-specific address type.
-For example, all Polkadot addresses start with 1 and all Kusama addresses start with a capital letter.
+For example, all Polkadot addresses start with 1, and all Kusama addresses start with a capital letter.
 All unregistered Substrate chains start with 5.

-:warning: The default Substrate address format (starting from 5) also has the prefix equals 42.
+:warning: The default Substrate address format (starting from 5) also has the prefix equal to 42.

 The prefixes that Unique Network uses: